Talesoft/tale-stream/README.md

 What is Tale Stream?
 --------------------

-This is an implementation of the `Psr7\HttpMessage\StreamInterface`.
+This is an implementation of the `Psr\HttpMessage\StreamInterface`.
 It doesn't add any extra methods, only a few utility stream classes that extend it.

-You can use it as a base for any kind of stream implementation.
+You can use it as a base for any kind of full-fledged stream implementation.

 Installation
 ------------